leptos-rs/book/src/view/03_components.md

 Component props have no special meaning attached to them.
 A component is simply a function that runs once to set up the user interface.
-The only way to tell the interface to respond to changing is to pass it a signal type.
+The only way to tell the interface to respond to changes is to pass it a signal type.
 So if you have a component property that will change over time, like our `progress`, it should be a signal.